Introduction

 • considered_variables: A character vector of variable names to be either imputed or used as predictors, excluding irrelevant columns from the imputation process.

 • method: A named list specifying the imputation method for each variable.
+If not set explicitly, vimpute() uses "ranger" for all considered variables.

 • pmm: TRUE/FALSE indicating whether predictive mean matching is used.
-Provide as a list for each variable.

 • formula: If not all variables are used as predictors, or if transformations or interactions are required (applies to all X, for Y only transformations are possible).
-Only applicable for the methods “robust” andc “regularized”.
+Only applicable for the methods “robust” and “regularized”.
 Provide as a list for each variable that requires specific conditions.

 • sequential: Specifies whether the imputation should be performed sequentially.

-• nseq: The number of sequential iterations, if sequentialis TRUE.
+• nseq: The number of sequential iterations, if sequential is TRUE.

 • eps: The convergence threshold for sequential imputation.